B2B Articles - March 05, 2015

 Global Internet of Things (IoT) Market, which is expected to grow at a CAGR of 31.72 percent from 2014-2019. -- TechNavio

-For context, TechNavio report (Feb 2015) highlights the impact of an increasing number of smart connected devices.
+For context, the TechNavio report (Feb 2015) highlights the impact of an increasing number of smart-connected devices.
 The number of connected devices will grow to exceed 17 billion in the next 5 years.

-Connected devices and machine-to-machine connections are becoming increasingly challenging to maintain, manage, monitor and secure, which essentially shows both the risks and opportunities for enterprises, MSPs, OEMs, and carriers.
+Connected devices and machine-to-machine connections are becoming increasingly challenging to maintain, manage, monitor, and secure, which shows both the risks and opportunities for enterprises, MSPs, OEMs, and carriers.

 Gartner estimates that IoT product and service suppliers will generate incremental revenue exceeding $300 billion in 2020.